-The Many Wonderful Ways Artists Have Used Ink Down the Years
+The Many Ways Artists Have Been Using Ink

 Ink isn’t merely a highly versatile and responsive art material — it also holds a position of fundamental importance in our recorded history, and the recording of history.
 How would we have documented so much of our past, if it wasn’t for ink?